feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Khalouni N3ich" by Khaled when running under the rain
+#> You might enjoy singing "Lila" by Cheb Khaled when running under the rain, and
-#> and "Ya Zahra Fi Dawah" when admiring a flower.
+#> "Ya Rayah" for a flower, reflecting Algerian music and culture.
 ```

 You can also access the history of the `broadcasting` using the